po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/README.md

 * Use HTML elements to build the structure of a web page.

-* Add attributes to HTML elements to configure the elements or adjust their behavior in various ways.
+* Add attributes to HTML elements to style the elements or adjust their behavior in various ways.

 * Style webpages using CSS's color and font properties.